 - Long-term gas demand in New Zealand is likely to vary significantly between the different price scenarios, ranging from 250 PJ/year in the low price scenario down to 75 PJ/year in the high price scenario - As between the scenarios, the sectors where the main change in gas demand occur are petrochemical manufacturing (especially methanol production) and power generation as these sectors are the most sensitive to changes in wholesale gas prices. - The rolling off of existing gas contracts for power generators, coupled with the development of gas supply flexibility capability such as the Ahurora gas storage facility and gas reinjection at Pohokura, is likely to mean that gas-fired generators will respond even more flexibly to changing gas prices.
-This increased gas supply flexibility will likely also mean that gas-fired power generation will on average consume less gas than historically, because of their better ability to avoid operation during low electricity price periods.

-- Gas demand for other industrial, commercial and residential users is relatively steady across the scenarios.
+This increased gas supply flexibility will likely also mean that gas-fired power generation will on average consume less gas than historically, because of their better ability to avoid operation during low electricity price periods. - Gas demand for other industrial, commercial and residential users is relatively steady across the scenarios.
 This is because: - even in a high gas price world, gas has a relatively strong position relative to alternative fuels due to the significantly lower process heat boiler capital and non-fuel operating costs compared with coal and biomass alternatives, such that any switching away from gas is likely to be relatively modest; and - in a low gas price world, the growth in gas demand will be limited by the growth in demand for energy services which will be closely linked to the growth in GDP.
-This is likely to be of the order of a few percent a year. - This much greater demand variability of the petrochemical and power generation sectors illustrates the valuable 'shock-absorber' role fulfilled by such sectors: - they provide ready markets for gas when it is plentiful (thereby significantly lowering the cost of producing oil, making New Zealand a more attractive place to invest to produce hydrocarbons); but - they scale-back demand if gas reserves become scarce (thereby extending the life of reserves for the majority of gas users).
+This is likely to be of the order of a few percent a year. - This much greater demand variability of the petrochemical and power generation sectors illustrates the valuable 'shock-absorber' role fulfilled by such sectors.